B-Dave/neuland-website/posts/neuland-next-0-13.md

 Thank you to everyone who's contributed feedback and helped shape this release - you drive our work forward.

+Stay tuned for more updates and improvements in the future!

 ## 🔄 Ready to Explore the New Neuland Next?

 Update the app now to experience all the latest features, or download it if you haven’t already.
 We can't wait to hear what you think!

 👉 [Learn more and download Neuland Next](https://next.neuland.app)

+## 🧑‍💻 Contribute to Neuland Next

+As an open-source project, Neuland Next is built by students, for students.
+We welcome contributions from anyone who wants to help make university life easier.

+If you're interested in contributing, check out our [GitHub repository](https://github.com/neuland-ingolstadt/neuland.app-native) or join our non profit organization [Neuland Ingolstadt](https://neuland-ingolstadt.de).